The Yoga tradition is a way of life, a way of living…

 Niyama: (The ethics with relation to you): Saucha; purity.
 Santosha; contentment.
 Tapas; discipline.
 Svadyaya; self-study.
 Ishvara Pranidhana; Surrender to the way the path or your teacher.

-When we pay attention to this foundation, we will soon realize the transformative taste that rises up from it, this is a necessity also to our physical yoga practice since it changes our lives, energy, and our physical practice too.
+When we pay attention to this foundation, we will soon realize the transformative taste that rises up in following this system, this is a necessity also to our physical yoga practice since it changes our whole lives, our energy, and our states.